pdaXsection

 <purpose> ... </purpose> list

-<sptFooter> ... </sptFooter> optional
+<sptFooter> ... </sptFooter> list

-<sptHeader> ... </sptHeader> optional
+<sptHeader> ... </sptHeader> list

-<techLayerConnection> ... </techLayerConnection> list optional
+<techLayerConnection> ... </techLayerConnection> list

 <tex> ... </tex> list